Väinämöinen: Music

 In music, Finnish folk metal band Ensiferum wrote three songs based on/about Väinämöinen, called "Old Man", "Little Dreamer" and "Cold Northland".
 There is also a direct reference to him in their song "One More Magic Potion", where they have written "Who can shape a kantele from a pike's jaw, like the great One once did?".
 The band's mascot, who appears on all their albums, also bears a similarity to traditional depictions of Väinämöinen.

 Another Finnish metal band named Amorphis released their tenth album The Beginning of Times in 2011.
 It is a concept album based on the myths and stories of Väinämöinen.

 Yet another well-known Finnish metal band, Korpiklaani has released a song about the death of Väinämöinen, Tuonelan Tuvilla, as well as an English version named "At The Huts of the Underworld".

 A song on the album Archipelago by Scottish electronic jazz collective Hidden Orchestra is also named "Vainamoinen".

 Philadelphia based Black metal band Nihilistinen Barbaarisuus released a song about Väinämöinen simply called "Väinämöinen" on their second studio album The Child Must Die in 2015.

+In classical music, Väinämöinen appears as the main character in the first movement of Jean Sibelius' original music for the "Days of the Press" celebrations of 1899.
+The first tableaux in this music known as Väinämöinen's Song later became the first movement of Sibelius' 1911 orchestral suite Scènes Historiques.
 Väinämöinen is also the theme of a composition for choir and harp by Zoltán Kodály, "Wainamoinen makes music", premiered by David Watkins.

 Science fiction and fantasy

-Joan D. Vinge's The Summer Queen contains characters named Vanamoinen, Ilmarinen and Kullervo.
+Joan D. Vinge's The Summer Queen contains characters named Vanamoinen, Ilmarinen, and Kullervo.
 They are not the characters from the legend though but may have been inspired by them.
 That book is the sequel to her Hugo Award-winning novel The Snow Queen.

 Väinämöinen is also a major character in The Iron Druid Chronicles novel, Hammered by Kevin Hearne.
-The series follows the Tempe, Arizona-based 2,100-year-old Irish Druid, Atticus O'Sullivan.
-This particular book in the series' main plot point is the ingress of several characters - the Slavic thunder god Perun, O'Sullivan, a werewolf, a vampire, Finnish folk legend Väinämöinen, and Taoist fangshi Zhang Guolao - into Asgard to kill Norse thunder god Thor, all for their own varied reasons.
+The series follows the Tempe, Arizona-based 2,100 year-old Irish Druid, Atticus O'Sullivan.
+This book's main plot is the ingress of several characters - the Slavic thunder god Perun, O'Sullivan, a werewolf, a vampire, Finnish folk legend Väinämöinen, and Taoist fangshi Zhang Guolao - into Asgard to kill Norse thunder god Thor, all for their own varied reasons.